okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 ### Inputs and Outputs of a MapReduce Job

 - Exclusively operates on key-value pairs.
-- Iput is large scale data set which benefits from parallel processing and does not fit on a single machine.
+- Input is large scale data set which benefits from parallel processing and does not fit on a single machine.
 -